KaeloLentsoe/Bitcoin-for-Developers-Notes/Unit 1/Bitcoin  network.md

 If there is no traffic on a connection, nodes will periodically send a message to maintain the connection.
 If a node has not communicated on a connection for more than 90 minutes, it is assumed to be disconnected, and a new peer will be sought.
 Thus, the network dynamically adjusts to transient nodes and network problems, and can organically grow and shrink as needed without any central control.

+---

+# Full Nodes

+Full Nodes
+Full nodes, often referred to as "full blockchain nodes," maintain a complete and up-to-date copy of the entire blockchain, containing all transactions.
+Historically, all nodes in the early years of Bitcoin were full nodes, and the Bitcoin Core client remains a prominent example of such a node.
+However, in recent years, there have been introductions of new types of Bitcoin clients known as lightweight clients, which do not maintain a full blockchain.
+We'll delve deeper into these lightweight clients in the following section.

+A full blockchain node independently constructs and verifies the complete bitcoin blockchain, starting from the genesis block and extending to the latest known block in the network.
+It is capable of autonomously and authoritatively validating any transaction without relying on any external node or source of information.
+To stay updated, a full blockchain node relies on the network to receive information about new blocks of transactions, which it then verifies and integrates into its local blockchain copy.

+Running a full blockchain node offers the quintessential Bitcoin experience: self-reliant verification of all transactions without dependence on or trust in external systems.
+Identifying a full node is relatively straightforward, as it necessitates over one hundred gigabytes of persistent storage (disk space) to accommodate the entire blockchain.
+If the synchronization process with the network takes two to three days and requires significant disk space, it indicates that you are running a full node.
+This requirement reflects the commitment to achieving complete independence and freedom from centralized authority.

+Various alternative implementations of full blockchain Bitcoin clients exist, employing different programming languages and software architectures.
+Nonetheless, the most prevalent implementation remains the reference client, Bitcoin Core, also known as the Satoshi client.
+Over 75% of the nodes in the Bitcoin network run different versions of Bitcoin Core.
+This implementation is identifiable as "Satoshi" in the sub-version string transmitted in the version message, as demonstrated by the `getpeerinfo` command earlier, such as `/Satoshi:0.8.6/`.